(Courtesy of Minard Coons)

 Above - Charlie King (as 'Henchman Badger') and Tex Ritter go at it in the saloon brawl from UTAH TRAIL (Grand National, 1938).
 In the upper right are Ritter's helpers, Horace Murphy (tall hat) and Snub Pollard (handlebar moustache).
 Sandwiched between Murphy and Pollard is George Morrell, and wearing the dark suit jacket and hat in the photo center is Fred Parker.
-On the far left is Denver Dixon/Victor Adamson (white hat) and Herman Hack (dark hat).
+Behind Charlie King's head is Bud Pope and on the left is Denver Dixon/Victor Adamson (white hat) and Herman Hack (dark hat).

 (From Old Corral collection)